Greedy inference with structure-exploiting lazy maps: Lazy maps

-At step \ref{alg:LazyMap:min} of Algorithm \ref{alg:LazyMap}, we need to find the map $\tau:\R^r\rightarrow\R^r$ such that $T(z)=U_r\tau(z_1,\hdots,z_r)+U_\perp z_\perp$ minimizes $\Dkl(\pi||T_\sharp\rho)$.
-Following the ideas in \cite{transportmaps,bigoni2016nips,spantini2018inference,Jaini2019}, we seek $\tau$ in a parametric family of \emph{monotone triangular} maps; details on this construction are given in Appendix \ref{app:triangular-maps}.
-As noted in \cite{spantini2018inference}, minimizing $\Dkl(\pi||T_\sharp\rho)$ over this class of parametric maps can be challenging because it is difficult to build good estimators for $\Dkl(\pi||T_\sharp\rho)$ when we cannot sample directly from $\pi$.
-In our setting we can only evaluate $\pi$ up to a normalizing constant, and thus it is expedient to minimize the reverse KL divergence $\Dkl(T_\sharp\rho||\pi)$, as is typical in variational Bayesian methods---which here can be approximated using Monte Carlo sampling or quadrature from the tractable $\rho$.
+In constructing a lazy map $T$ of the form \eqref{eq:LazyMap}, one needs to identify a map $\tau:\R^r \to \R^r$ such that $T_\sharp\rho$ approximates the posterior.
+One can use any transport class to parameterize $\tau$; Appendices \ref{app:triangular-maps} and \ref{app:iafmaps} detail the particular maps used in our numerical experiments.
+In our setting we can only evaluate $\pi$ up to a normalizing constant, and thus it is expedient to minimize the reverse KL divergence $\Dkl(T_\sharp\rho||\pi) = \Dkl(\rho||T^\sharp\pi)$, as is typical in variational Bayesian methods---which can be achieved by maximizing a Monte Carlo or quadrature approximation of $\Ex_\rho \left [\log T^\sharp \pi \right ]$.
+This is equivalent to maximizing the evidence lower bound (ELBO) and using the {reparameterization trick} \cite{kingma2015reparam} to write the expectation over the base distribution $\rho$.
 Details on the numerical implementation of Algorithm \ref{alg:LazyMap} are given in Appendix \ref{app:numerical-algorithms}.
-Though reversing the KL divergence in this step changes the approximation, we will show numerically that this computational strategy yields good results, ultimately controlling the KL divergence in both directions.
+We note that the lazy framework works to control the KL divergence in the inclusive direction, while optimizing the ELBO minimizes the KL divergence in the exclusive direction.
+We show empirically that this computational strategy provides performance improvements in both directions of the KL divergence between the true and approximate posterior, compared to a baseline that does not utilize the lazy framework.